Can a brain injury get worse over time?

 Another effective way to prevent decline is to engage your brain’s neuroplasticity.

-Neuroplasticity is the mechanism your brain uses to form new neural pathways that allow healthy portion of your brain to take over functions from damaged areas.
+Neuroplasticity is the mechanism your brain uses to form new neural pathways that allow healthy portions of your brain to take over functions from damaged areas.

 You can activate neuroplasticity through repetition.
-This means you’ll need to practice an action a lot if you want to regain.
+This means you’ll need to practice an action a lot if you want to regain the skill.

 3. Stimulate Your Brain